jameshughes89/cs102/src/site/topic19.rst

     You will notice that :math:`0! = 1` and may wonder why.
 This is because:

-    1. It is :math:`1` by definition, but this isn't really a satisfying answer.
+    1. It is :math:`1` by definition (because we said so), but this isn't really a satisfying answer.

     2. :math:`1` is the multiplicative identity, and it's used as the result when multiplying no factors.

         * This is just like how adding *nothing* together results in :math:`0` --- the additive identity.

+    3. It also aligns with the `gamma function <https://en.wikipedia.org/wiki/Gamma_function>`_

 * If I ask you what :math:`4!` is, we can calculate it by applying the rules; there are no real tricks to it